-It’s close to seven years ago when I started out photographing families (other than my own) and it’s been one wild, adventurous ride so far and it’s only getting better.
+It’s close to 11 years ago when I started out photographing families (other than my own) and it’s been one wild, adventurous ride so far and it’s only getting better.

 Why is that?

-Well, it’s simple – I stopped worrying about composition, lighting and all of the rest of the technical know-how and started concentrating on what really matters: people and what they do, how they interact and the way they show how they care for one another.
+Well, it’s simple—I stopped worrying about composition, lighting and all the rest of the technical know-how and started concentrating on what really matters: people and what they do, how they interact and the way they show how they care for one another.

 That’s right.
 There is oodles of photography magic hidden in the unscripted moments.

-Last month I had the opportunity to work with one of the families who hired me in those early days of my photography business.
+Last month I worked with one family who hired me in those early days of my photography business.
 Back then, it was all about frame-worthy portraits.
 The original session brought them to my house and took place in our forested backyard and on our trails.
-Don’t get me wrong, that session was great (and I especially loved seeing those photos framed on the wall), but meeting up with them again last month was all about bringing their family story to life in a whole new way.
+That session was great (and I especially loved seeing those photos framed on the wall), but meeting up with them again last month was all about bringing their family story to life in a whole new way.

 There’s nothing wrong with pretty portraits (in fact, we still took time out for a few relaxed, fun poses).
 Yet everything is so right about showing what it really looks like on a random Tuesday summer evening.